nearform/nf-present/README.md

 # remark-bootstrap

-This module contains the CSS and bootstrap script to run nearForm training decks.
+This module provides a command to serve nearForm training decks written using Remark.

 ## Installation